YotsapatSK140/Internship/README.md

     |-- utils_model2.py
 ```

 The article includes two experiments — synthetic data and solar irradiance forecasting — each stored in its own folder named Synthetic_Dataset and Real_Dataset respectively.
-The dataset used in solar and EMS experiments is not available in this repository due to data privacy.
+The real dataset used experiments is not available in this repository due to data privacy.

 - ``Synthetic_Dataset`` contains all experiment releated to synthetic dataset.
     - ``Synthetic_Dataset_Basic.ipynb`` contains basic Pytorch modelling.